 A hospital may use other tools and methodologies to conduct its comprehensive systematic analysis.
-The Joint Commission encourages the hospital to contact the patient safety specialist assigned to the hospital's event or to call The Joint Commission Office of Quality and Patient Safety at 630-792-3700 if it has questions regarding using the tools discussed above or other tools it is considering.
-(See the section "Review of Comprehensive Systematic Analyses and Action Plans" on page SE-10 for further discussion of acceptability.)
+The Joint Commission encourages the hospital to contact the patient safety specialist assigned to the hospital's event or to call the Office of Quality and Patient Safety at 630-792-3700 if it has questions regarding using the tools discussed above or other tools it is considering.
+(See the "Review of Comprehensive Systematic Analyses and Corrective Action Plans" section for further discussion of acceptability.)

-Action Plan
+Corrective Action Plan